Cholesterol Levels Singapore: Testing & Treatment (2024)

 Medications should only be taken under a doctor's supervision.
 You should not stop your medication without first consulting your doctor.

-How long does a Cholesterol Levels Test take?
+How Long Does a Cholesterol Levels Test Take?

 A blood test at our clinic usually lasts between 30-60 minutes during off-peak periods.
 Your results will be ready in 3-5 days and sent to you via email.

-Where can I do the Cholesterol Levels Test in Singapore?
+Where Can I Do the Cholesterol Levels Test in Singapore?

 ATA Medical is conveniently located at two different locations: